There's a limit to the complexity of objects that you can upload to Shapeways. We currently support up to 1 million polygons and/or 64 MB files.

 Select this to stop MeshLab from accidentally flipping the face normals.
 Try to avoid face flipping effects and try to preserve the original orientation of the surface.
 The only drawback of enabling it is a slight increase in the processing times.
 This option is on by default.

-When collapsing an edge the chosen vertex position minimizes the current estimated error.
+When collapsing an edge, the chosen vertex position minimizes the current estimated error.
 If disabled, the edges are collapsed onto one of the two vertices and the vertices of the final mesh are a subset of the original mesh.
-It’s on by default.
+This option is on by default.

 Add additional simplification constraints that try to preserve the current shape of the triangles.
 It can greatly improve the quality of the shape of the final triangles on perfectly planar portions of the mesh.
 Like the quality threshold it affects the accuracy/complexity ratio.
-Off by default because it is very useful only in particular situations like when you have perfectly flat areas finely tessellated.
+This option is off by default because it is useful only in particular situations, like when you have perfectly flat areas finely tessellated.